 Transferring to secondary school is an important and exciting stage in a child’s school career.
 For parents it is often a difficult and worrying time.

 To support you through this period of change, we hold 2 meetings for parents of children in Year 5.
-The first, in January and the second, in July.
+The first, in January and the second, in the Summer term.

 Important decisions have to be made and parents are often uncertain about the necessary procedures and the choices available.
 An outline of the most relevant information is a useful guide, but to make sure you are aware of specific information – such as closing dates for applications – it is essential that you refer to the application procedures for your chosen schools.